DeepLearnI/demo-project/TUTORIAL.md

 Click [here](WEBAPP_URL) to go to a demo webapp that makes a REST call to the model being served.

-For the Model Name field, use MODEL_IP_ADDRESS.
+For the Model Name field, use the model ID (model-XXXX) returned from the "foundations serve" command.
 Now click "Generate" to output generated text from your served model!

 ## Next steps